You’ve just taught a great math lesson and feel your students “got it”… but did they?

 Math exit tickets are quick informal assessments that provide valuable feedback to teachers so that they can modify instruction to better serve students.

 Be sure to include a few of these essential tools in your lesson plans this week.

-If you liked these math exit ticket ideas, you might be interested in … exit ticket templates.
+If you liked these math exit ticket ideas, you may be interested in … exit ticket templates.